 Once at home, collard greens should be cleaned as the same way as you do in any other greens like spinach.
 Wash the whole bunch in cold running water for few minutes until the dust, dirt rid off from the leaves and then rinse in salt water for about 30 minutes to kill any germs, cysts, and to rid off any residual pesticides.

-Whenever permitted, use collards while they are fresh.
-Collards have a relatively good shelf-life; can be stored in the refrigerator for up to four days.
+Use collards while they are fresh.
+Collards have relatively good shelf-life and can be stored in the refrigerator for up to four days.

-Its fresh leaves can be also used as juiced mixed with other complementing greens, fruits and herbs.
+Its fresh leaves can be also juiced mixing with other complementing greens, fruits and herbs.

 Like other members of the Brassica family, collards may contain goitrogens, which may cause swelling of the thyroid gland.
 Eating raw collards, therefore, should be avoided in individuals with thyroid dysfunction.
 However, it may be used liberally in healthy person.

-100 g of raw collard greens provide more than 500 µg of vitamin K well above daily recommended value; it is therefore, should be used cautiously in people taking anticoagulants like warfarin.
+100 g of raw collard greens carry more than 400 µg of vitamin K well above daily recommended value; it is therefore, should be used cautiously in people taking anticoagulants like warfarin.